kicsipixel/eper/README.md

 # Eper

 This is a simple ruby gem made for web applications.
-You need to resiter on football-data.org and use your own API key.
+You need to register on football-data.org and use your own API key.

 ## Installation